Wall Sill Plate Repair For Our Leaning Foundation

 The good news is, this isn’t an uncommon issue with foundation movement like ours.

-A broken sill plate just changes the type of repair we need.
+A broken wall sill plate just changes the type of repair we need.
 And makes it more of an invasive and expensive repair than we originally planned.

 Luckily we still have a few weeks before this scheduled repair, so I called our foundation company to talk through our options.
 They gave us two solutions: